Research a specifically engineered material

-This unit focuses upon how materials have been specifically engineered in order to provide the requisite qualities and characteristics.
-It builds on the ‘Science Behind the Material’ scheme of work, developing the students’ understanding of particle states and motion in relation to materials used in engineering/product design.
-It allows students to explore a range of engineered and smart materials, identifying why they are ‘fit for purpose’ and how they have been engineered to achieve this purpose.
+This activity focuses upon how materials have been specifically engineered to provide certain qualities and characteristics.
+Learners will explore a range of engineered, synthetic, and smart materials, identifying why they are ‘fit for purpose’ and how they have been engineered to achieve this purpose.

-The activity sheet includes teacher notes, guidance, useful web links, and links (where appropriate) to the national curriculum in each of the four devolved UK nations; England, Northern Ireland, Scotland and Wales.
+The activity sheet includes teachers’ notes, useful web links, and links (where appropriate) to the national curriculum in each of the four devolved nations; England, Northern Ireland, Scotland and Wales.

 All activity sheets and supporting resources are free to download, and all the documents are fully editable, so you can tailor them to your students’ and your schools’ needs.

 You can download our classroom lesson plan below.